cfjdoedens/drawsneeded/README.md

 # drawsneeded

+## Introduction

 Supports monetary unit sampling.
 In monetary unit sampling we have a file of monetary statements.
 In general this concerns money that has been spent.
 We want to estimate the percentage of money from the file that was wrongfully spent, the error rate.

+This package has the function

+- drawsneeded(expected_error_rate, allowed_error_rate, cert, …)

-This very tiny package has the function drawsneeded().
-The function gives an estimate of the number of monetary unit draws needed to establish with some certainty that the error rate is below a certain threshold.
+The function gives an estimate of the number of monetary unit draws needed to establish with some certainty, *cert*, that the error rate is below a certain threshold, *allowed_error_rate*.
+The assumption of drawsneeded() is that each drawn statement contains 100 x *expected_error_rate* percent error.
+Most often, in real life, most monetary statements will contain no errors at all, and some statements will have large errors, or are even totally wrong.
+Still, we suppose that this assumption leaves the estimates of drawsneeded() realistic.

-This is only a good estimation.
-Due to randomness, the actual number of monetary unit draws needed might be either to low or to high.
+Due to randomness, the actual number of monetary unit draws needed might be smaller or bigger.
+Also, it might turn out, that the file has a higher error rate than allowed_error_rate.
+In that case no amount of draws will suffice to prove that the error rate is below allowed_error_rate.

-The package also has the function drawsneeded_plot() which calls drawsneeded() and shows the result in a plot.
+The package has a couple of plotting functions:

+- drawsneeded_plot()
+- margin_plot_varying_expected_error_rate()
+- margin_plot_varying_allowed_error_rate()
+- margin_plot_varying_cert()
+- combined_plot()

+These should give the user insight in the relation between number of draws taken and resulting estimates about the error rate in the file that is audited.

 ## Installation